164432544/ConDragonEN/Readme.md

 ## Informations
 The modification will consist of 2 things :
--Set the language of the application
+ - Set the language of the application
--Set the json for the translation inside the application
+ - Set the json for the translation inside the application

 ## Chrome